dani-ribeiro/rei-dos-sabores/README.md

 Imitation landing page for Rei dos Sabores, an imaginary Brazilian restaurant.

 Notes:
-  * Files index.html and styles.css are the empty templates I used to design my final product.
+  * Files templateIndex.html and templateStyles.css are the empty templates I used to design my final product.
-  * Files company.html and style-company.css are the final products designed using the empty templates.
+  * Files index.html and style.css are the final products designed using the empty templates.

 Picture Credits